castacks/castacks.github.io/tartanSlamSeries.md

 ---

 # General Information
-The goal of this series is to expand the understanding of those both new and experienced with SLAM topics.
-Sessions will included research talks, as well as in depth tutorials and walkthroughs of common SLAM algorithms.
+The goal of this series is to expand the understanding of those both new and experienced with SLAM.
+Sessions will include research talks, as well as introductions to varoius themes of SLAM and thought provoking open-ended discussions.

 You can add the schedule to your Google calender [here](https://calendar.google.com/calendar/embed?src=fvmu1rsn897tkj0qiqjcujis2c%40group.calendar.google.com&ctz=America%2FNew_York) or iCal [here](https://calendar.google.com/calendar/ical/fvmu1rsn897tkj0qiqjcujis2c%40group.calendar.google.com/public/basic.ics).

 Sign up [here](https://forms.gle/Zk5Jgecrxw6FhMVD8) to receive email updates and reminders about the presentations.

+Event Format: 40 min Talk & 20 min Open-ended Discussion

 <!-- Test YouTube Streaming and add instructions for how streaming will work-->